manavgakhar/AnimeRecommendationEngine/README.md

 ## Building an Anime Recommendation Engine using KNN.
 Live session for DeepConnectAI

-## - The dataset can be downloaded from https://www.kaggle.com/CooperUnion/anime-recommendations-database
+## - The dataset was taken from https://www.kaggle.com/CooperUnion/anime-recommendations-database